 Each week we are asking our congregation to be in prayer for one of our supported missionaries or local mission agency.
-This week we ask that we each bring John and Letha Kerl, our missionaries serving in Europe and Russia, to God in prayer.
+This week we ask that we each bring refugees and our church’s vision for demonstrating God’s love to refugees to God in prayer.

 Almost every day the national and international news reports provide insight into the plight of people who have been forced to flee their homes, for refugee and aslyee children having to live in transit and insecurity without adequate access to education, medical care or carefree play.
 And it isn’t clear that our country has remained a safe haven for refugees; government policies don’t seem to reflect compassion for asylum seekers, principles of family unity, or respect for a person’s God-given dignity.
 So we ask that you pray for refugees and ask God to move in powerful ways to bring peace to people in crisis.

 Then we ask that you pray for our church’s ministry to refugees who live in the Fox Valley.
 Paul and Cheryl Bengtson have been tutoring two children from one family.
 They report that their weekly visits in their home allowed a wider relationship with others in the family.
 And while the pandemic has pretty much shut down face-to-face contact, they have been able to offer help and encouragement through phone, texting and mailing educational materials to the kids.
 Paul asks us to pray for these friends – these confusing and challenging times are compounded for this hard-working refugee family.
 Finding work for the adult son, language barriers, and cultural questions make it difficult to function.